stephenmittag/afterbuyapi/README.md

 $defaultFilter = new DefaultFilter(DefaultFilter::FILTER_COMPLETED_AUCTIONS);
 ```

-The response will be an instance of `afterbuyapi/Model/XmlApi/GetSoldItems/GetSoldItemsResponse` and provides methods to traverse the XML sent back from Afterbuy such as fetching the orders:
+The response will be an instance of `Wk\AfterbuyApi\Model\XmlApi\GetSoldItems\GetSoldItemsResponse` and provides methods to traverse the XML sent back from Afterbuy such as fetching the orders:

 ```php
 $orders = $getSoldItemsResponse->getResult()->getOrders();